 Commonhold Association Service

-Take control of your property – discover how to convert your building from leasehold to commonhold with expert guidance from The Freehold Collective.
+Take control of your property – Discover how to transform your building from leasehold to commonhold with expert guidance from The Freehold Collective.
+Our Commonhold Association Services empower leaseholders to unite and manage their properties effectively.

 Our Commonhold Services

-We advise home owners on their best options from Collective Enfranchisement and RTM to exercising their right to Commonhold, following the introduction of the Commonhold and Leasehold Reform Act 2002.
+We advise home owners—including both new buyers and existing leaseholders seeking to improve their home ownership experience—on their best options from Collective Enfranchisement and RTM to exercising their right to Commonhold, following the introduction of the Commonhold and Leasehold Reform Act 2002.

 Our Commonhold Association Preparation Process